First Run of the Year

 When I set out running I didn’t give much thought to the time, 1530 has become the middle of my day recently and I’m generally too busy to notice what time it starts getting dark.
 That time today was 1600 with visibility quickly diminishing by the time 1615 came around.
-It’s amazing how somewhere you have visited countless times during your childhood quickly becomes foreign and difficult to navigate.
+It’s amazing how somewhere you have visited countless times during your childhood quickly becomes foreign and difficult to navigate in darkness.
 In reality, I ventured less than half a mile in the wrong direction before I realised my mistake and turned towards the right car park.
 By this point in my run I was satisfied, a few extra yards didn’t matter.

 *If you have a goal which is achievable and you genuinely intend to make a concerted effort to get there!

 The weather and appearance of the park made conditions feel more like an autumn than a winter evening.
 Leaves of all shades lined the paths on which I ran.
 The temperature was mild rather than cold, so much so that I ran without gloves which is a rarity in the winter months.
 The park was still, save for the handful of dog walkers and a couple sat on a bench at the top of the hill.
 It’s easier to enjoy running when you are surrounded by peace.